The Importance of Pattern in Art

+Have you ever wondered what is pattern in art and everyday life exactly, how it can be defined and how is it different from repetition?
 Pattern is such a universal term that trying to define it may seem redundant.
 Nonetheless, definitions are usually the ones that keep hidden knowledge and cyphered information, even when they give an impression of commonplaceness.
-That is why we’ll describe the basic term in order to determine the role of pattern in art and architecture, and see how the context affects the way we perceive it.
+That is why we’ll describe the basic term in order to determine the role and definition of pattern in art and architecture, and see how the context affects the way we perceive it.
 A pattern is described as a “discernable regularity” by Wikipedia and as an “arrangement of repeated or corresponding parts” by dictionary.com.
-As you can already imagine, the applicability of patterns in visual art is probably as old as art itself.
-We only need to visualize a temple from ancient Greece, or any of its decorative elements, to give ourselves a great example of discernable regularity – both the facade, the plan and the decorations are related to one another and forming easily recoginzable patterns.
+As you can already imagine, the applicability of patterns in art is probably as old as art itself.
+We only need to visualize a temple from ancient Greece, or any of its decorative elements, to give ourselves a great pattern art example of discernable regularity – both the facade, the plan and the decorations are related to one another and forming easily recognizable patterns.

 Pattern In Nature